Who We Are:

 - BOOKS: The press seeks inclusion and diversity, publishing superb poetry by both established and debut poets in a wide range of genres.
 It produces titles with particular care for visual style, often including reproductions of artwork alongside poems.
 Publishing an average of six titles per year, the press has more than 100 titles in print.

-- ARTISTIC ADVISORY BOARD: The press is advised by an artistic board of writers including Toi Derricotte, Denise Duhamel, Marilyn Hacker, Maria Mazziotti Gillan, Alicia Ostriker, Marie Ponsot, David Shapiro, Anne Waldman and John Yau.
+- ARTISTIC ADVISORY BOARD: The press is advised by an artistic board of writers including Toi Derricotte, Denise Duhamel, Marilyn Hacker, Maria Mazziotti Gillan, Alicia Ostriker, David Shapiro, Anne Waldman and John Yau.

-- AWARDS: Notable recent titles have twice won the PEN Oakland-Josephine Miles Award for Excellence in Literature; the Thom Gunn Award for Gay Male Poetry; the Calatagan Award from the Philippine American Writers and Arts, Inc.; the Best American Poetry Series; John Simon Guggenheim Fellowships and NEA fellowships; and poems have been chosen for publication and performance publication in other media, such as NPR’s A Writer’s Almanac.
+- AWARDS: Notable recent titles have twice won the PEN Oakland-Josephine Miles Award for Excellence in Literature; The Eric Hoffer Prize; the Thom Gunn Award for Gay Male Poetry; the Calatagan Award from the Philippine American Writers and Arts, Inc.; the Best American Poetry Series; John Simon Guggenheim Fellowships and NEA fellowships; and poems have been chosen for publication and performance publication in other media, such as NPR’s A Writer’s Almanac.

 - PRESS PRIZES: Given annually: The Marsh Hawk Press Prize (book publication and cash award); The Rochelle Ratner Memorial Prize (cash award), and The Robert Creeley Memorial Prize (cash award).
 Judging is done independently each year by a major poet.
-Past judges include: Jane Hirshfield, Gerald Stern, Denise Duhamel, David Shapiro.
-Thylias Moss, Forrest Gander, Anne Waldman, Alicia Ostriker, Cornelius Eady, Charles Bernstein, Brenda Hillman, Stephanie Strickland, Mark Doty, Meena Alexander, Jane Hirshfield and Marge Piercy.
+Past judges include: David Lehman, Jane Hirshfield, Gerald Stern, Denise Duhamel, David Shapiro.
+Thylias Moss, Forrest Gander, Anne Waldman, Alicia Ostriker, Cornelius Eady, Charles Bernstein, Brenda Hillman, Stephanie Strickland, Mark Doty, Meena Alexander, and Marge Piercy.